silviajcn/04-React-GifsApp-Vite/README.md

 ## 🌟 Course:

+The theory of this project is based on the course:

 * Curso: React: De cero a experto ( Hooks y MERN )
 * Profesor: Fernando Herrera
 * Plataforma: Udemy